GMarques30/GMarques30/README.md

   <li>RabbitMQ;</li>
 </ul>

-In addition, I have a keen interest in software architecture and practices such as SOLID, DDD, MVC, Clean Architecture, Hexagonal Architecture, CQRS, Gateway Pattern, Unit of Work, Anti-Corruption Layer, and SAGA.
+In addition, I have a keen interest in software architecture and practices such as SOLID, DDD, MVC, Clean Architecture, Hexagonal Architecture, CQRS, Gateway Pattern, Unit of Work, Anti-Corruption Layer and SAGA.

 <h2 style="color: #44AEFB; font-size: 24px">GitHub</h2>